jakubzehner/AppmedicaChallenge/README.md

 ### Overview

-This project was created as part of the **Appmedica Fullstack Developer Challenge**.
+This project was created as part of the recrutation for fullstack developer position.
 It implements a fully containerized web application that periodically retrieves emails from a mailbox, summarizes attachments using an LLM, and displays the results in a simple public web interface.

 The goal was to deliver a **clean, production-ready, and maintainable solution** with focus on reliability, simplicity, and infrastructure automation.